 The origins of the name Eyrich are with the Anglo-Saxon tribes of Britain.
 The name is derived from the Old Danish and Old Swedish name Erik and the Old Norse name Eiríkr.
 Many Scandinavian personal names were left in the British Isles as a legacy of the Viking raids which plagued the coastal regions of Britain from the 8th to 10th centuries, and many of these eventually became Anglo-Saxon surnames.

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Eyrich has been spelled many different ways, including Herrick, Herricke and others.

-Another 39 words (3 lines of text) are included under the topic Early Eyrich Notables in all our PDF Extended History products and printed products wherever possible.
+Another 187 words (13 lines of text) are included under the topic Early Eyrich Notables in all our PDF Extended History products and printed products wherever possible.

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Eyrichs to arrive in North America:

 Eyrich Settlers in United States in the 18th Century